 All these factors can be overwhelming when you’re looking for a modern coffee table.
 But trust us, the hard work pays off.
 We have four guidelines for you to follow before buying that new coffee table.
 Stay tuned at the end for a quick checklist to tick-off!

-Have you ever felt the awkwardness of a coffee table that’s too high or too low for a sofa?
+How high should a coffee table be?
+Have you ever felt the awkwardness of a living room coffee table by size that’s too high or too low for a sofa?
 Imagine living with that unnamed awkwardness every day if you chose the wrong height for your coffee table!
 The height of a coffee table needs to match the height of your sofa.
 A simple rule to keep in mind is that the average height of a coffee table should be the same height as the cushions on your sofa or one to two inches lower; anything more than that and you’ll risk the space feeling and looking odd.
 Additionally, you should ensure the length of the coffee table is in relation to the width of your sofa.
 Specifically, the coffee table should be roughly two-thirds the length of your sofa.

 Measure Your Living Room

 Consider and measure the proportions of the living room.
 It will save you from the unnecessary troubles of having furniture that’s too big or little for your space.
 After you’ve got your measurements, you can start choosing the ideal shape of your coffee table.
 Choosing between round, square, rectangle, or oval coffee tables often comes down to the length and clearance (aka the space between the coffee table and sofa and TV unit) required around it.
 It often depends on the shape, size, and height of your sofa too.
 A bigger sofa can handle bigger coffee tables whereas a round coffee table can soften the straighter and sharper lines of your furnishings

 Find the Balance